-- If you’re getting a skin biopsy, your doctor will take a sample of your skin or discharge from a blister and will send it to a lab to test it for the presence of fungus.
+- If you’re getting either a skin biopsy or fungal culture, your doctor will take a sample of your skin or discharge from a blister and send it to a lab to test it for the presence of fungus.

 - If you’re getting a KOH exam, your doctor will scrape off a small area of infected skin and place it in potassium hydroxide (KOH).
-The KOH destroys normal cells and leaves the fungal cells untouched, so they are easy to see under a microscope.
+The KOH destroys normal cells and leaves the fungal cells untouched, so they’re easy to see under a microscope.